andrewjpoole/andrewjpoole.github.io/_posts/2021-11-25-csharp-sql-tests.md

 }
 ```

+Hopefully the test is fairly self explanatory :) but this is what's going on:

+1. the `LocalDbTestContext` constructor creates a temporary instance of localDb and creates a connection to it.
+2. the `DeployDacpac` method deploys DacPac containing the database schema we want to test.
+3. `_context.RunTest(...)` this is where we define an Action delagate which is the actual test, making use of the supplied connection and transaction.
+4. `var order = @"` here some setup data is defined using the markdown table syntax, this will be parsed into a `TabularData` object, see the [TabularData](#tabulardata) section below.
+5. `Given...TheFollowingSqlStatementIsExecuted()` here an arbitrary `Sql` command is executed, in this case removing a foreign key constraint so we only have to setup the data we specifically need for the test.
+6. `TheFollowingDataExistsInTheTable()` this method takes the order `TabularData` we just defined and inserts it into the temporary database instance (inside the supplied transaction).
+7. `When...TheStoredProcedureIsExecutedWithReader()` This method executes the named stored procedure that we are tring to test.
+8. `Then...TheReaderQueryResultsShouldContain()` This method asserts that the result returned from the line above contains some data defined in a second tabular data string.

 ## Leveraging existing work

-The `LocalDbTestContext` class is responsible for setting everything up ready for a set of tests to be executed.
+The `LocalDbTestContext` class's constructor is responsible for setting everything up ready for a set of tests to be executed.
 For managing the temporary LocalDb instance, I am using the excellent `MartinCostello.SqlLocalDb` package which makes this task relatively trivial and can be found [here on github](https://github.com/martincostello/sqllocaldb) and [here on Nuget](https://www.nuget.org/packages/MartinCostello.SqlLocalDb/)

 For the DacPac deployment I took inspiration from [this StackOverflow thread](https://stackoverflow.com/questions/43365451/improve-the-performance-of-dacpac-deployment-using-c-sharp)